Theory of Casimir Forces: A Unified Approach Using Finite-Temperature Field Theory: Acknowledgments

 \section{Acknowledgments}

 The authors would like to extend their sincere gratitude to Rudolf Podgornik for his valuable insights and motivating comments on our current findings.
 Regrettably, he passed away at the end of 2024, and this paper is dedicated in his memory.
+The authors also thank the anonymous reviewer for their valuable comments and suggestions, which have allowed us to improve the paper.
 The authors thank the Russian Science Foundation (Grant No. 24-11-00096) for financial support.

 \textbf{Data availability statement.} {\sl The data that supports the findings of this study are available within the article.}